Soar-Development/runsand-installer/docs/installation.md

 ## Updating

 ### Automatic Updates
-Rundsand checks for updates automatically on startup.
+Runsand checks for updates automatically on startup.
 If updates are available, you'll see a notification.

 ### Manual Update
 ```bash